gorsuch/chirp/README.md

 chirp
 =====

 A simple http measurement tool based on libcurl.
-It takes a single url as an argument and emits measurement data via `logfmt` to `stdout`.
+It takes a single url as an argument and emits timestamped, columnar measurement data to `stdout`.

+## Goals

+* ping, but for http
+* be small
+* be unsurprising
+* be composable

 ## Building